INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 ### The Offence.

 **01 August 2022:** I still remember the day when my roommates (from village) came to a common agreement that I will thrive in a city environment but can never live a village life.
-It offends you when someone says you cannot live in your *own* home.
+It offends you when someone says you cannot live at your *own* home.

 ![offence](assets/blogs/personal/offence.jpg)